-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2018, Finance component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2019, Finance component.

 NOTE: Expenses per full-time equivalent (FTE) enrollment, particularly instruction, may be inflated because finance data includes all core expenses while FTE reflects credit activity only.
 For details on calculating FTE enrollment and a detailed definition of core expenses, see the Methodological Notes.
 N is the number of institutions in the comparison group.
-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2017, 12-month Enrollment component and Spring 2018, Finance component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2018, 12-month Enrollment component and Spring 2019, Finance component.

-Figure 21.
-Full-time equivalent staff, by occupational category: Fall 2017
+Figure 19.
+Full-time equivalent staff, by occupational category: Fall 2018

 NOTE: Graduate assistants are not included.
 For calculation details, see the Methodological Notes.
 N is the number of institutions in the comparison group.
-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2018, Human Resources component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2019, Human Resources component.

-Figure 22.
-Average salaries of full-time instructional non-medical staff equated to 9-months worked, by academic rank: Academic year 2017-18 institutions in the comparison group.
-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2018, Human Resources component.
+Figure 20.
+Average salaries of full-time instructional non-medical staff equated to 9-months worked, by academic rank: Academic year 2018-19

 NOTE: See Methodology Notes for more details on average salary.
-N is the number of
+N is the number of institutions in the comparison group.
+Medians are not reported for comparison groups with less than three values.